List homomorphism problems for signed trees: Reflexive trees

-Note, any path between a blue loop and a red loop must have a vertex with a bicoloured loop; otherwise, $\widehat{F}_2$ contains (a) or (b) from family $\mathcal{G}$.
+Note, any path between a blue loop and a red loop must have a vertex with a bicoloured loop; otherwise, $\widehat{F}_2$ contains a) or b) from family $\mathcal{G}$.
 Thus at least one of $c, 0^+, 1^+, 2^+$ has a bicoloured loop.

-Next, if none of the edges $ci^+$ are bicoloured, then we either have a copy of (e) from family $\mathcal{G}$, when at least two of $c, 0^+, 1^+, 2^+$ have bicoloured loops, or a copy of either (j) (when there is a single bicoloured loop at some $i^+$) or a copy of (f) or (m) (when there is single bicoloured loop at $c$).
-(Note for (j) the loops at $1$ and $5$ are not required for the chain.
-Similarly, for (m) the loop at $4$ can be missing.)
-If one of the $ci^+$ edges is bicoloured, then we have a copy of (k) from family $\mathcal{G}$.
-(The chain for (k) only requires two unicoloured edges and one bicoloured edge incident at $3$ with the required loop at $6$ arbitrary.)
-Finally if two of the edges are bicoloured, then we have a copy of (l) from family $\mathcal{G}$.
-(The edges $12$ and $45$ can be arbitrary.)
-Thus, all edge $ci^+$ are bicoloured.
+Next, if none of the edges $ci^+$ are bicoloured, then we either have a copy of c) from family $\mathcal{J}$ when there is a bicoloured loop at some $i^+$ or a copy of b) when there is bicoloured loop at $c$.
+If one of the $ci^+$ edges is bicoloured, then we have a copy of k) from family $\mathcal{J}$.
+Finally if two of the edges are bicoloured, then we have a copy of h) from family $\mathcal{J}$.
+(We note that the chain in h) is applicable even if the edges $12$ or $45$ are unicoloured.)
+Thus, all edges $ci^+$ are bicoloured.

 We now finish the proof using a modification of the proof in~\cite{feder1998list}.
 Given distinct $i$ and $j$ in $\{0,1,2\}$ and distinct subsets $I$ and $J$ of $\{ 0, 1, 2 \}$, an \emph{$(i,I,j,J)$-chooser} is a path $\widehat{P}$ with endpoints $a$ and $b$, together with a list assignment $L$, such that the following statement holds.
 For each list homomorphism $f$ from $\widehat{P}$ to $\widehat{F}_2$, either $f(a) = i$ and $f(b) \in I$ or $f(a) = j$ and $f(b) \in J$.
 Moreover, for each $i' \in I$ and $j' \in J$, there are list homomorphisms $g_1, g_2$ from $\widehat{P}$ to $\widehat{F}_2$ such that $g_1(a) = i, g_1(b) = i'$ and $g_2(a) = j, g_2(b) = j'$.